ruixucomp/ruixucomp.github.io/_pages/about.md

     I am currently a postdoctoral scholar in Department of Chemistry at Stanford University, under the supervision of <a href="https://mtzweb.stanford.edu/" target="_blank" rel="noopener noreferrer">Todd Martínez</a>.
 I obtained my Ph.D. in Mechanical Engineering at Stanford University with <a href="https://nanoenergy.stanford.edu/" target="_blank" rel="noopener noreferrer">Hai Wang</a>.
   </li>
   <li>
-    My research interest spans across the scales from molecular level first principles reaction discovery, to continuum scales chemical kinetic modeling, fluid mechanics, and materials study.
-My goal is to leverage multiscale computations for applications including sustainable biofuel combustion modeling and design, reacting flow physics, and novel energy harvesting materials study.
+    My research aims to establish a new understanding on high-speed reacting flow physics, through designing multiscale approaches combining ab initio molecular modeling, chemical kinetics, and turbulent flow simulations.
+This multiscale platform will tackle three critical problems in high-speed reacting flows, including nonequilibrium physics, sustainable aviation fuels, and plasma chemistry.
 My long term vision is to merge the borders of engineering disciplines with fundamental physical and chemical science.
   </li>
 </ul>